U.S. Elections:

-The average reelection rate for incumbents during the past 40 years has been about 95%.
+The average reelection rate for incumbents for at least the last 50 years has been about 95%.

 Even in 1994, the year of the so-called "Gingrich Revolution" in which Republicans gained 54 seats in the House of Representatives, fully 90% of House incumbents were reelected.